top of page

 Lucianna is a full-time painter and a super mum of two.
 She's lucky enough to live in the city of Brighton.
 Yep, that's right, on the sea (lots of sea swimming all year round!) and in the heart of a vibrant, diverse and inclusive artistic community, where, to quote Lucianna, "whoever you are, you can be that in Brighton".

 We discussed her artistic journey, how she sees reality and herself as an artist, and what seeing actually means for her.
-We also talked about her relationship to music and her approach to painting, as well as about her creative process, sources of inspiration, and understanding of artist block.
+We also talked about her relationship to music and her approach to painting as a process-driven artist, as well as about her creative process, sources of inspiration, and understanding of artist block.
 She revelead the power of transformation, awareness, and consciousness, and the ultimate purpose of her life.

 Becoming an artist didn’t exactly feel like a conscious choice, it was more like: as I was being creative, I was recognising myself and feeling drawn to expression in that way.